 Students in mathematics must satisfy the core curriculum requirements of the University as given on page 18 of this bulletin for English, philosophy and theology and religious studies.
 Additional core requirements are as follows: for the Bachelor of Arts degree, 10 credits in history, 10 credits in social science and 15 credits in physical or life science, psychology or economics; Bachelor of Science degree, 15 credits in history or social science; and Bachelor of Science in Mathematics degree, 15 credits in history or social science.
-Either French or German may be taken to fulfill the language requirement.
+French or German is recommended to students planning to pursue graduate work.
 A minimum grade of C is required in all mathematics courses applied toward the major.
 See programs of study for additional requirements.